MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L07_Work_with_data.md

     ;Set(CurrentUser, LookUp(Users, 'Primary Email' = UserPrimaryEmail))
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-4. Add the following function to work around an existing bug that does not
+4. Add the snippet below to the **OnStart** property, after the snippets already there.
+Add the following function to work around an existing bug that does not
     properly load the metadata for related properties.
 In the future this
     workaround will not be required.